cms-dev/cms/README.md

     - Slovenian Invitational Informatics Olympiad, May 2013;
     - JOI Open Contest 2013, Japan, June 2013.
 - Local competitions:
-    - ABC 2013 (Algoritmi Bergamo Contest), Bergamo (Italy), May 2013.
+    - ABC 2013 (Algoritmi Bergamo Contest), Bergamo.
+Italy, May 2013.
 - Training:
     - training camps for the selections of the national IOI teams of Australia, India, Italy, Japan, Latvia and Serbia.
 - Other:
-    - laboratory exercises and exams of the course "Algorithms and data structures" at University of Trento (year 2011-2012).
+    - laboratory exercises and exams of the course "Algorithms and data structures" at University of Trento, Italy (year 2011-2012).

 If you used CMS for a contest, selection, or a similar event, and want to publicize this information, we would be more than happy to hear